Doppelgänger creates polystyrene substitute from plastic-eating mealworms

 Böhning and Lempres made their version from the mealworms living in their own homemade biodigester, which the industrial design students developed to dispose of the polystyrene modelling foam and packaging used in their studio.

-This harnesses mealworms' natural ability to digest and break down polystyrene using their gut bacteria, which was documented by researchers from Stanford University in 2015.
+This harnesses mealworms' natural ability to digest and break down polystyrene using their gut bacteria, which was documented by researchers from Stanford University.

 "It started off quite simply as a tank with 1,000 mealworms in which we put our waste foam, a material that is unfortunately abundant in design school," Böhning said.
 "It has gradually grown to include tiered-drawers and many more worms."

 "The mealworms can help divert polystyrene waste from landfills and natural environments," she continued.
 "They can safely and efficiently digest the polystyrene foam with no ill effects on their own health."